Visiting Capitol Reef National Park in October

 October is a terrific time to photograph the amazing landscape you’ll see at Capitol Reef.
 Here’s a list of our favorite places to photograph Capitol Reef:

-Sunrise photography we’ve had good success at Panorama Point and Sunset Point.
+- Sunrise photography: Panorama Point and Sunset Point

-Sunset photography spots we like are Panorama Point, Sunset Point and along the scenic drive to capture the reflected light on the canyon walls.
+- Sunset photography: Panorama Point, Sunset Point and along the scenic drive to capture the reflected light on the canyon walls.
+Cathedral Valley is also a good location for sunset photos.

 Grab our Capitol Reef Photography Guide that will tell you when and where to get the best sunrise, morning, sunset and nighttime pictures at the park!